-Our bodies require a number of essential vitamins and minerals to stay healthy.
-One of the lesser known of these is copper; a trace mineral that’s needed for body functions like metabolism and immune system function.
+Our bodies require several essential vitamins and minerals to stay healthy.
+One of the lesser-known of these is copper: a trace mineral needed for body functions like metabolism and immune system function.

-It’s important to get just the right amount of copper, as having too little or too much can be damaging to health.
+It’s important to get just the right amount of copper, as having too little or too much can damage health.

 With that said, here we’ll cover everything you need to know about copper, including its role in the body, some potential health benefits, and how to make sure you get the right amount in your diet.